ipatch/homebrew-us-05/freecad/README.md

 5. realize the tap hasn't been updated in a while, browse the formula files to see how their building _fc_
 6. install all the deps from the tap
 7. all deps install except med-file (what the hell is that?)
-8. discover med-file / medfile (i'm not sure how their naming this thing) is part the salome project
+8. discover med-file / medfile (i'm not sure how their naming this thing) is part of the salome project
 9. is it pronouced salome? like the lunch meat?
 10. realize med-file builds against some library _HD5F_ or something of that name
 11. realize i have hd5f 1.12.x installed via brew and med-file calls functions that were written when HD5F was at 1.10.x
-12. update all calling functions to use the latest 1.12.x API _super hacky way of patching med-file_ to try and just get it to compile. _spoiler_ ...i did.
+12. update all calling functions to use the latest 1.12.x API _super hacky way of patching med-file_ to _make run_. _spoiler_ ...i did.
 13. try and recompile freecad now that med-file library is in my path
-14. get to about 89% of compile process of freecad, and end up with an error.
+14. get to about 89% of freecad compile process, and end up with an error.
 15. get annoyed with freecad cmake system placing cmake build artifacts in _fc_ src directory, GG

 to quickly revert a git branch to it's original state, ie. if running cmake pollutes the src directory of a project with a shit load of build artifacts that you no longer want.